 The Melting Pot’s Spinach Artichoke Cheese Fondue is one of my favorite copycat recipes.
-The melted cheese is smooth and creamy and the spinach and artichokes add an amazing flavor.
-Perfect for dipping.
+Smooth, creamy melted cheese with spinach and artichokes that add incredible flavor!

-I love this Spinach Artichoke Cheese Fondue.
-It is my favorite cheese fondue to order at The Melting Pot restaurant.
+This Spinach Artichoke Cheese Fondue is my favorite cheese to order at The Melting Pot restaurant.
 After our last visit I was able to duplicate the recipe with a lot of help from our waiter.
 He was nice enough to pretty much explain the entire recipe to me step by step.
-He knew what he was talking about because this recipe tastes exactly the same as the fondue we had in the restaurant.
-It’s rich and smooth and perfectly creamy.
-Getting the right cheese is important to getting the perfect consistency.
-The other thing that I loved was that I could make it myself for a fraction of the cost of eating it at the restaurant.
+This recipe tastes exactly the same as the fondue we had in the restaurant: rich, smooth and perfectly creamy.
+And the best part is, you can make it yourself for a fraction of the cost of eating it at the restaurant.
 The Melting Pot is such a fun dinner experience, but it is pricey!

 If you are a fan of fondue, you are going to love this recipe.
 Each time we make it, not a drop is wasted.
 We use bread to scoop up every last bit of the creamy, rich cheese.
 If you don’t have a fondue pot, we highly recommend the Oster Fondue Pot available at Amazon, Target, and other department stores.
 It is easy to use and it keeps the fondue at just the right temperature.

-How to make our version of The Melting Pot’s Spinach Artichoke Cheese Fondue
+How to make The Melting Pot’s Spinach Artichoke Cheese Fondue

 - 1 1/2 c. vegetable broth

-- 1 c. loosely packed cup fresh spinach chopped
+- 1 c fresh spinach loosely packed, chopped

 - 3/4 c. artichoke hearts chopped